opencord/docs/overview.md

 ## Navigating the References

-CORD is built from components and the aggregation of components into a coherent solution.
+CORD is built from components and the aggregation of components into a composite solution.
 The References are organized accordingly:

 * [Profile Reference](profiles/intro.md): Installation and
   configuation details for specific solutions built using CORD